Jean de Quen: Tadoussac

-In the spring of 1642, Jean de Quen was entrusted with the Montagnais mission, with which he concerned himself for 11 years.
-This mission had been founded the preceding year at Tadoussac, where between spring and the end of August the fur trade brought First Nations people from all parts of the vast territory of the Saguenay.
-Father de Quen was respected by the Montagnais; with the aid of Fathers Jacques Buteux, Gabriel Druillettes, Martin de Lyonne, and Charles Albanel, he created a form of summer mission suited to the existence of these nomadic peoples, and made it successful.
-He formed a nucleus of Christians whom helped him to reach the most distant groups.
-It was at Tadoussac that the first stone church in Quebec was constructed, in 1646.
+In the spring of 1642, he was entrusted with the Montagnais mission with which he concerned himself for 11 years.
+The mission had been founded the preceding year at Tadoussac, where between spring and the end of August the fur trade brought First Nations people from all parts of the vast territory of the Saguenay.
+He was respected by the Montagnais; with the aid of Fathers Jacques Buteux, Gabriel Druillettes, Martin de Lyonne, and Charles Albanel, he created a form of summer mission suited to the existence of those nomadic peoples and made it successful.
+He formed a nucleus of Christians, who helped him reach the most distant groups.
+It was at Tadoussac that the first stone church in Quebec was constructed in 1646.

 Lac Saint-Jean

-No European had as yet officially explored the entire length of the Saguenay and the large lake which appeared on a map produced in 1544, by geographer Jean Alfonse.
-Previous explorers' attempts at getting to the lake proved futile, because the native peoples “avoided letting the white men know about [...]
+No European had officially explored the entire length of the Saguenay and the large lake that appeared on a map produced in 1544 by the geographer Jean Alfonse.
+Previous explorers' attempts at getting to the lake proved futile because the Native peoples “avoided letting the white men know about [...]
 Lake Saint-Jean and the inland route to the Saguenay.”
-Jean de Quen expressed a desire to visit the members of the Porcupine nation who were prevented from coming to Tadoussac because of disease.
+De Quen expressed a desire to visit the members of the Porcupine Nation, who were prevented from coming to Tadoussac because of disease.
 He left the Tadoussac mission on 11 July 1647, in a small bark canoe.
-Bringing two Montagnais with him as guides, Jean de Quen travelled up the Saguenay to Chicoutimi, and took the river of the same name as far as lakes Kenogami and Kénogamishish.
+Bringing two Montagnais with him as guides, he travelled up the Saguenay to Chicoutimi and took the river of the same name as far as Lakes Kenogami and Kénogamishish.
 The group then entered Lake Saint-Jean via Belle-Rivière.

-Upon seeing Lac St-Jean, Quen wrote in his journal:
+Upon seeing Lac Saint-Jean, de Quen wrote in his journal: